prof-rossetti/intro-to-python/exercises/web-app/checkpoints/7-integration.md

 Alright, now when you restart the server, you should be able to view the new pages as desired.
 Nice!

-You'll also notice we can view "" directly, customizing the zip code via URL params as desired.
-We did this primarily just to show you how your route can accept data passed via URL params.
+You'll also notice we can view "localhost:5000/weather/forecast?zip_code=20057" directly, customizing the zip code via URL params as desired to send a "GET" request to our forecast route.
+We set the route up this way primarily just to show you how to accept data passed via URL params.
+You could make your own API this way!